 Brendan brings substantial business experience to his litigation practice.
 Prior to attending law school, he worked as a certified public accountant at Deloitte & Touche where he provided audit and advisory services to a diverse group of clients, including other accounting and consulting firms, manufacturers, retailers, and a professional sports franchise.
 Before arriving at Pashman Stein, Brendan was a litigation associate at Patton Boggs LLP.

-Mr. Walsh is recognized as a New Jersey Rising Star for the 2013 edition.
+Mr. Walsh is recognized as a New Jersey Rising Star for the 2013 and 2014 editions.

 U.S. Court of Appeals for the Second, Third, and D.C.
 Circuits

 U.S. District Courts for the District of New Jersey and the Southern and Eastern Districts of New York